Darius Boyd: 2014

-On 2 May 2014, Boyd played on the wing for Australia in the 2014 Anzac Test, in the Kangaroos 30–18 win at Sydney Football Stadium.
-In Round 13 against the Wests Tigers at Hunter Stadium, Boyd played his 200th career match in the Knights 23–20 loss at Hunter Stadium.
-Boyd played on the wing in all 3 matches of the 2014 State of Origin series, scoring 3 tries in the Maroons first series defeat since 2005.
+On 2 May 2014, Boyd played on the wing for Australia in the 2014 Anzac Test, in the Kangaroos' 30–18 win at the Sydney Football Stadium.

+In Round 13 against the Wests Tigers at Hunter Stadium, Boyd played his 200th career match in the Knights' 23–20 loss.

+Boyd played on the wing in all three matches of the 2014 State of Origin series, scoring three tries in the Maroons' first series defeat since 2005.

 On 23 July 2014, Boyd admitted himself to a mental health clinic to treat depression.
-On 14 August, Boyd completed his treatment for depression and came out about him admitting himself to rehab.
-He didn't make a return to the Knights for the rest of the year as he continued to focus on his recovery.
+On 14 August, he completed treatment and later spoke publicly about his recovery.

+He did not return to the Knights for the remainder of the season, instead focusing on his recovery.

+He finished the 2014 NRL season having played 14 matches and scored three tries for the Knights.

 On 31 October 2014, Boyd was released from the final year of his Knights contract.

 On 21 November 2014, Boyd signed a three-year contract with the Brisbane Broncos, returning to the club where he made his debut in 2006.

-He finished the 2014 NRL season with him playing in 14 matches and scoring 3 tries.
+On 5 December 2014, Boyd ruptured his Achilles tendon during pre-season training; this injury was expected to keep him out of action for at least six months, possibly seeing him sidelined for the entire 2015 season.

 2015

-On 5 December 2015, Boyd ruptured his Achilles tendon during pre-season training; this injury was expected to keep him out of action for at least six months, possibly seeing him sidelined for the entire 2015 season.
-However, Boyd made a surprise return in Round 9 against the Penrith Panthers at fullback in the Broncos 8–5 win at Suncorp Stadium.
-Queensland coach, Mal Meninga, showing faith in Boyd to perform in Origin despite not playing the majority of the early 2015 NRL season.
-Boyd played in all 3 matches and scored a try for Queensland in the 2015 State of Origin series.
-In Round 16 against his former club the Newcastle Knights, Boyd scored his first try after returning to the Broncos in the 44–22 win at Suncorp Stadium.
-In the Preliminary Finals match against the Sydney Roosters, Boyd scored an intercept try in the first minute of the match after Roosters winger Shaun Kenny-Dowall attempted a 20-metre pass to fullback Roger Tuivasa-Sheck, the Broncos later won 31–12, sending them to the Grand Final.
-On 4 October 2015, in the 2015 NRL Grand Final against the North Queensland Cowboys, Boyd played at fullback in the Broncos historic golden point 17–16 loss.
-Boyd finished his return year with the Brisbane Broncos with him playing in 18 matches and scoring 3 tries in the 2015 NRL season.
+On 5 May 2015, Boyd made a surprise return in Round 9 against the Penrith Panthers at fullback in the Broncos' 8–5 win at Suncorp Stadium.

+Queensland coach Mal Meninga showed faith in Boyd for State of Origin selection despite him not playing the majority of the early 2015 NRL season.
+Boyd played in all three matches of the 2015 State of Origin series, scoring one try for Queensland.

+In Round 16 against his former club the Newcastle Knights, Boyd scored his first try since returning to the Broncos in their 44–22 win at Suncorp Stadium.

+In the preliminary final against the Sydney Roosters, Boyd scored an intercept try in the opening minute after Roosters winger Shaun Kenny-Dowall threw a risky long pass intended for fullback Roger Tuivasa-Sheck.
+The Broncos won 31–12, advancing to the grand final.

+On 4 October 2015, Boyd played at fullback in the 2015 NRL Grand Final against the North Queensland Cowboys, which the Broncos lost 17–16 in golden point extra time.

+Boyd finished the season having played 18 matches and scored three tries for the Broncos in the 2015 NRL season.